PhonologicalCorpusTools/CorpusTools/docs/source/predictability_of_distribution.rst

    :width: 90%
    :align: center

-4. **Environment list**: Once all features / segments for a given environment have been selected, for both the left- and right-hand sides, click on “Add”; it will appear back in the “Predictability of Distribution” dialogue box in the environment list.
-To automatically return to the environment selection window to select another environment, click on “Add and select another” instead.
-Individual environments from the list can be selected and removed if it is determined that an environment needs to be changed.
+4. **Environment list**: Individual environments from the list can be selected and edited or removed if it is determined that an environment needs to be changed.
 It is this list that PCT will verify as being both exhaustive and unique; i.e., the default is that the environments on this list will exhaustively cover all instances in your corpus of the selected sounds, but will do so in such a way that each instance is counted exactly once.

-5. **Analysis tier**: Under “Options,” first pick the tier on which you want predictability of distribution to be calculated.
+5. **Tier**: Under “Options,” first pick the tier on which you want predictability of distribution to be calculated.
 The default is for the entire transcription to be used, such that environments are defined on any surrounding segments.
 If a separate tier has been created as part